beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 ### `graphql/`

-The `graphql` directory contains a handler function for the GraphQL API.
+This directory contains a handler function for the GraphQL API.

 - Take a peek at `/graphql/index.js`